 You may qualify for the VA home loan if you’re a veteran, active duty service member, or surviving spouse.
 The VA loan offers members unique benefits that allow them more flexibility in the approval process.
 For example, VA borrowers can expect lower (or no) down payment requirements, credit score flexibility, and more competitive interest rates.…

-If you’re an eligible veteran, active duty service member, or surviving spouse you may qualify for a VA home loan backed by the US Department of Veterans Affairs (VA).
+If you’re an eligible veteran, active duty service member, or surviving spouse, you may qualify for a VA home loan backed by the US Department of Veterans Affairs (VA).
 VA loans offer many advantages compared to traditional loans.
-For example, they offer no down payment required, no private mortgage insurance (PMI) for putting less than…
+No down payment or mortgage insurance is required and you can capitalize on competitive interest rates, more…

 A Guide to Getting a Mortgage When You’re Self-Employed